-The director's valuation of unlisted investments is considered to be fair value.
+The director's valuation of unlisted investments is considered to be at fair value in terms of IFRS 13.

 The fair values of listed securities are based on cash flows discounted using a rate based on the market interest rate and the risk premium specific to the listed securities.